vvvdevs/vvv-platform-smart-contracts/README.md

 1. Implement safeTransfer, safeERC20, etc. where possible.
 2. Always use upgradeable versions of OZ contracts in an upgradeable contract!
-   --> one question there: when to use IERC20 or IERC20Upgradeable when interacting with non-upgradeable contracts?

 ## Potential Pitfalls